Turoe Stone: Features

 The top half of the stone is covered with a continuous abstract curvilinear La Tène style design similar to that on the Castlestrange Stone in County Roscommon.

 History

 The Turoe Stone was for centuries a curiosity at a lios, or fairy fort, some 3 km from Bullaun, but was moved to Turoe Farm in the late 19th century and so the historic provenance has been destroyed.
 The religious or ceremonial purposes of the stone are lost in time.
+The stone can be classified as a ritual stone that might have been used in ceremonial rites such as the transfer of power.

 George Coffey, in his 1904 paper for the Royal Irish Academy on the subject of La Tène art, said that the stone had been moved in the 1850s from the rath of Feerwore site.

+The stone was temporarily moved to Dublin in 1967, as part of the ROSC 67 art exhibition, leading to the resignation of Niall Montgomery, of the Royal Institute of the Architects of Ireland, from the National Monuments Advisory Council.

 In 2007, a proposal to remove the Turoe Stone from its location near Loughrea due to concerns that the stone is becoming increasingly vulnerable to the elements, met fierce local opposition.

-As of 7 July 2014, it had been temporarily removed from the Turoe Petting Farm for restoration and cleaning.
+As of 7 July 2014, it had been "temporarily" removed from the Turoe Petting Farm for restoration and cleaning.
+By 2025, the stone had still not been returned.